 The Waikoropupū Springs are the largest freshwater springs in New Zealand and contain the clearest water measured anywhere in the world.

 A WCO is the highest protection possible for a water body, and the equivalent of National Park status.
 There are nationwide covering 13 rivers and two lakes, with this being the first application advanced for a springs.
 A WCO overrides any other planning instrument and requires the identified features or characteristics to be protected in perpetuity.

 - Camilla Owen (chair): A Nelson barrister involved in environmental law, Ms Owen is an accredited Resource Management Act (RMA) decision maker.

 - Bob Dickinson: Previously Tasman District Council chief executive for 17 years, during which time he oversaw development and implementation of resource management plans.

 - Lewis Metcalfe: An agricultural policy and sustainability advisor with a farming background.

 - Che Wilson: Former chief negotiator for the Ngāti Rangi Trust and Deputy Secretary Māori at the Ministry for the Environment.
 Mr Wilson has also worked at the Department of Conservation.

 - Professor Jon Harding: Prof Harding is Dean of Postgraduate Research for Stream Ecology at Canterbury University, and was a member of the Board of Inquiry into the Freshwater NPS.

-Public submissions on the WCO application will be called in September, with hearings scheduled for later this year.
+The special tribunal will publicly notify the application and will call for submissions.
+A hearing will follow.
 The special tribunal will then make a recommendation to the Minister for the Environment, which can be appealed to the Environment Court.
-The final decision, expected next year, will be made by the Minister for the Environment.

 For more information about Water Conservation Orders visit: http://www.mfe.govt.nz/fresh-water/water-conservation-orders/about-water-conservation-orders